jeshan/tfbridge/README.md

 - Terraform users: No longer need to mess with TF state files; state is handled by Cloudformation.

 ## Features
 - [x] Multi-provider.
-The following are currently available on the releases page and it's trivial to add more.
+The following are currently available and it's trivial to add more.
 The ticked ones are tested by me:
   - [x] AWS
   - [ ] Azure
   - [x] DigitalOcean